 Most Valuable Comic Books of the 1970s

-The Comics Code, censorship guidelines which dictated what could and couldn’t be depicted in comic books since 1954, began to become less strict in the 1970s.
+The Comics Code, censorship guidelines that dictated what could and couldn’t be depicted in comic books since 1954, become less strict in the 1970s.
 Or, ignored.
 Bronze Age comic books (1970 – 1985) could depict violence more realistically, graphic death, racism, and even drug use.
 Comics books were sweetly light-hearted, goofy, and even downright silly in the Golden and Silver Ages.
 Then came the most valuable comic books of the 1970s, or the Bronze Age.

 The Incredible Hulk #181 (November 1974) Marvel Comics

-He is arguably the most important comic book character created in the Bronze Age of comics who is still wildly popular today.
-Wolverine is also a dangerous, emotionally damaged, brooding, and ferocious hero.
-He is a cigar smoking, beer drinking, and rowdy Bronze Age hero who really stands apart from the boy scout-like persona exemplified in Golden Age and Silver Age characters.
+He is arguably the most important comic book character created in the Bronze Age of comics.
+And he is still wildly popular today.
+Wolverine is a dangerous, emotionally damaged, brooding, and ferocious hero.
+He is a cigar-smoking, beer-drinking, and rowdy Bronze Age hero who really stands apart from the boy scout-like persona exemplified in Golden Age and Silver Age characters.

 Incredible Hulk #181 is probably the most important and valuable comic book of the 1970s.
 Wolverine’s current popularity underscores the context of that argument.
 A CGC copy with a grade of 9.9, perhaps the only one in existence, sold for $150,000 in 2011.

 Considering the pop culture significance of Wolverine as a movie character, to comic readers and movie fans alike, this comic is a serious get for most collectors.